Urgency and scarcity.

 The great thing about building urgency into your product pages is that it’s very easy to do.
 At Growcode, we often see conversion rate increases of 7% – 9% after implementing only a handful of these techniques.

-You only need to make a few simple changes to your product page template and you can boost sales across hundreds, thousands or even tens of thousands of products.
+You only need to make a few simple changes to optimizating your product page template (read more about product page templates) and you can boost sales across hundreds, thousands or even tens of thousands of products.
 All in a few clicks.

 Testing urgency-building techniques is also a relatively simple matter.
 A/B testing a new countdown button or time-sensitive promotion across a few products before a full rollout, for example, carries very little risk.